Whitewater

 Event Directions:

 From Barrie: Take County road 90 (Dunlop ST exit off hwy 400) to Angus.
 Turn right on County Road 10 (just after Yellow NO FRILLS building) .
 Continue on County Road 10 to County Road 9 (for New Lowell and Creemore).
-Drive through New Lowell, continue Airport Road (Cashtown Corners) , turn left.
-Drive south to 3464 County Road 42 (Carruthers Memorial Park).
-Meet in the Parkat 10am
+Drive through New Lowell, continue past Airport Road (Cashtown Corners) , to Riverside Drive. turn right Drive one km to where the river comes closest to the road.
+10am

 From western Toronto, drive up hwy 410 to hwy 89, right on hwy 89 to Airport Road and drive north to 3464 County Road 42 turn left in Carruthers Memorial Park. .